Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Auditing LAION-400M for Demographic Biases

 We aim to uncover themes that are strongly associated with gender and race/ethnicity identities in our dataset.
 To do this, we start with approximately 200 million automatically generated person captions (from \texttt{InternVL3-8B}) and represent each caption as an embedding using \texttt{granite-embedding-english-r2} \citep{awasthy2025granite}.
 On these embeddings, we train Sparse Autoencoders (SAEs) to discover recurring topics \citep{peng2025use}.

-\mypara{Discovering Identity-Topic Associations} To find topics strongly associated with identity groups, we estimate the pointwise mutual information of an identity $i$ and a topic $t$:
+\mypara{Discovering Identity-Topic Associations} To find topics strongly associated with identity groups, we estimate the pointwise mutual information of an identity $i$ and a topic $t$: $\operatorname{PMI}(i, t) = \log\frac{P(i, t)}{P(i)\, P(t)}$.
 We use the trained SAEs to model $P(i, t)$ and $P(t)$.
 Specifically, we calculate the probability $P(F_j)$ for each latent feature to be active, the conditional probability $P(i\ | F_j)$ of an identity given that an SAE latent feature $F_j$ is active, and the conditional probability $P(t\ | F_j)$ of a topic associated with feature $F_j$.
 Through marginalization, these conditional probabilities give the required $P(i, t)$ and $P(t)$. $P(F_j)$ and $P(i\ | F_j)$ are estimated from activation statistics, which are collected by passing caption embeddings for all identity groups through the SAE.
 To model $P(t\ | F_j)$, we retrieve the five topics most similar to the SAE decoder embedding corresponding to $F_j$ using cosine similarity, following \citet{rao2024discover}.
 The resulting cosine similarities are then normalized to form a probability distribution.
 See \cref{sec:supp:experimentaldetails:saetopic} for the technical details of how we compute $\operatorname{PMI}(i, t)$ and our topic list.
 There, we also discuss how we ensure robustness of results by combining PMI scores from 24 different SAEs and integrating over topic clusterings of varying granularity.

 \mypara{Results} We evaluate 14 intersectional identities, consisting of 2 \text{genders} $\times$ 7 race/ethnicity groups.
 For each identity, we retrieve the 20 most associated topics and manually summarize them in \cref{tab:audit:sae:results}.
 The full results with the original topic names are in \cref{sec:supp:experimentaldetails:saetopic}.